 Application of a thin coat of drying oil or medium to an oil painting.
 This is done after the surface of the oil painting is sufficiently dry so that it can be applied without disturbing it.
 Excess is wiped off.
-This saturates the color, restores sunken-in areas of the painting and helps isolate the color layer from the final varnish.
+This saturates the color, restores sunken-in areas of the painting, and helps isolate the color layer from the final varnish.

-A substance added to impart properties of elongation, elasticity or flexibility.
+A substance added to impart properties of elongation, elasticity, or flexibility.

 The interlocking of molecules by chemical reaction to produce very large molecules.

-A liquid varnish (typically one-pound cut) applied in thin layers to areas of the painting to make sunken-in or dry passages look wet again, making it easier to match the color of fresh paint with that of dry paint.
+A liquid varnish (typically a one-pound cut) is applied in thin layers to areas of the painting to make sunken-in or dry passages look wet again, making it easier to match the color of fresh paint with that of dry paint.

 • Sinking-in is also the result of a ground that is too absorbent or unevenly absorbent, draining the paint layer of its vehicle.
-Using too much thinner with paint, weakening the binder’s capacity to form a film and exposing pigment particles to the air, can also cause sinking-in.
+Using too much thinner with paint, weakening the binder’s capacity to form a film, and exposing pigment particles to the air, can also cause sinking-in.

-The property of paint to change viscosity when agitated over time, becoming more fluid or decreasing viscosity, but thickening when left undisturbed.
-Paint that exhibits the opposite property, in which agitating for a time causes thickening or increased viscosity is called “rheopectic” or “dilatant.”
-Thixotropic generally infers a heavy bodied paint.
+The property of paint to change viscosity when agitated over time, becoming more fluid or decreasing viscosity but thickening when left undisturbed.
+Paint that exhibits the opposite property, in which agitating for a time causes thickening or increased viscosity, is called “rheopectic” or “dilatant.”
+Thixotropic generally infers a heavy-bodied paint.